dialog-systems-class/dialog-systems-class.github.io/assignment3.md

 5. Identify issues with your chatbot and suggest possible solutions and future work.
 6. Submit homework on [Gradescpoe](https://www.gradescope.com/courses/85654).

 Please remember to include a README.
-If there are too many files that simply point to your github.
+If there are too many files that simply point to your github ... sorry about Gradescope.